particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 In other cases, like the Heart Rate Measurement Characteristic, the characteristic contains flags, a value, and in some cases additional values.
 The difference is because a heart rate sensor will always want to send out beats per minute, but if it also calculates energy expended, it will want to publish all of the values at the same time in one transaction.

 For assigned characteristics, the data will be in a defined format as defined by the Bluetooth SIG.
 They are [listed here](https://www.bluetooth.com/specifications/gatt/characteristics/).
-You can also make custom characteristics, which you self-assign a long UUID.
+You can also make custom characteristics, which you self-assign an identifier (long UUID).

 A characteristic is also assigned a short name.
 This can also be used to retrieve it, however the names are not standardized so it's usually better to retrieve a characteristic by UUID.